-Stuart Forster has been named one of the finalists in the 2019 Travel Media Awards.
+Stuart Forster shares the news about being named among finalists in the 2019 Travel Media Awards.

 I’m ecstatic to announce that I’m named as one of the finalists at the 2019 Travel Media Awards.
 Work published on Go Eat Do has resulted in me being selected among the five people shortlisted in the awards’ Travel Blogger/Vlogger of the Year category.

 The Travel Media Awards

 The Travel Media Awards were established in 2015 to celebrate editorial quality and excellence.
 The 20 categories include Consumer Writer of the Year, National Broadsheet Newspaper Section and Broadcast Programme of the Year.

 I have a second reason to be pleased.
 I’ve also been shortlisted in the Trade Feature of the Year category for a piece that I wrote about solo travel in New Zealand.

 Winners of the 2019 Travel Media Awards will be announced during an event at The Landmark London.
 A cocktail reception is planned at the luxury hotel in the British capital’s Marylebone district before the awards ceremony gets underway at 7.15pm on 21 October.